Classic American Goulash

 Making Mom’s Classic American Goulash:

 It’s hard to go wrong with this simple recipe.
 A little trick I learned as an adult was to make this quickly without a lot of dilly-dallying (which I’m prone to do in the kitchen) and pop it in the oven when the noodles and ground beef are still hot.
-It doesn’t take as long to warm through and it comes out juicy, bubbly and delish.
+It doesn’t take as long to warm through and it comes out juicy, bubbly, and delish.

-I like to use the whole tomatoes (because that’s how Mom did it) and it gives the casserole just the right amount of moisture without being overly tomato saucy.
-I crush them by hand and always remove the hard, almost inedible stem pieces; maybe because when I was a kid, I particularly hated them, tried to push them around on my plate and inevitably and was forced to eat them?
+I like to use whole tomatoes (because that’s how Mom did it) and it gives the casserole just the right amount of moisture without being overly tomato saucy.
+I crush them by hand and always remove the hard, almost inedible stem pieces; maybe because when I was a kid, I particularly hated them, tried to push them around on my plate, and inevitably was forced to eat them?

 We always topped the casserole with a little Parmesan (and yes, it really should be from a “can” – it’s all a part of the spirit of the dish) and that cooks into a bubbly little crust as the casserole bakes.
 It’s really the best part, that crispy “crust.”